AhmedHashim27/Twitter-Fingerprinting/README.md

 - **Natural Language Processing (NLP)**: Used for text analysis, sentiment analysis, and language modeling.
 The `tf` function calculates term frequency-inverse document frequency (TF-IDF) for tweet content to measure the importance of words in tweets.
 - **Machine Learning Algorithms**: Various algorithms are used for classification and clustering of Twitter data.
 The project uses similarity measures to compare tweet content, posting times, and media to identify similar accounts.
 - **Data Preprocessing**: Techniques such as tokenization, stopword removal, and TF-IDF vectorization are used to prepare the data for analysis.
+- **Time Similarity Calculation**: The `get_daily_time` function calculates the similarity in posting times between two accounts by comparing their activity patterns over a 24-hour period.
+- **Media Similarity Calculation**: The `compare_media` function uses an external API to compare images posted by different accounts, measuring the similarity in the media content they share.
+- **Gender and Age Inference**: The `get_user_tweets` function uses the M3Twitter library to infer the gender and age of a Twitter user based on their profile and activity.
+- **Account Search and Analysis**: The `search_for_accounts` function searches for related accounts based on user names and tweet content, while the `big_analysis` function performs a comprehensive analysis of the target account and its related accounts, including tweet content, posting times, and media.

 ## 📊 Extracted Graphs/Images